Agent-SAMA: State-Aware Mobile Assistant: Abstract

 \section{Abstract}

-Mobile GUI agents aim to autonomously complete user-instructed tasks across mobile apps.
-Recent advances in Multimodal Large Language Models (MLLMs) enable these agents to interpret UI screens, identify actionable elements, and perform interactions such as tapping or typing.
-However, existing agents remain reactive: they reason only over the current screen and lack a structured model of app navigation flow, limiting their ability to understand context, detect unexpected outcomes, and recover from errors.
-We present \tool, a state-aware multi-agent framework that abstracts app interactions as a Finite State Machine (FSM).
-We computationally model each UI screen (based on its natural language description) as a discrete state and user actions (e.g., tapping a button) as transitions, allowing the FSM to provide a structured representation of the app execution. \tool consists of specialized agents responsible for four phases of task execution: planning, execution, verification, error recovery, and knowledge retention.
-These agents collaborate to dynamically construct FSMs in real time based on perception data extracted from the UI screen, allowing the GUI agents to track navigation progress and flow, validate action outcomes through pre- and post-conditions of the states, and recover from errors by rolling back to previously stable states.
-Our evaluation results on two challenging cross-app benchmarks, Mobile-Eval-E and SPA-Bench, show that \tool outperforms the state-of-the-art baseline (i.e., Mobile-Agent-E + Evo), improving task success rate by up to 12\%, recovery success by 13.8\%, and action accuracy by 6.5\%.
-Our results highlight the importance of structured state modeling in guiding mobile GUI agents during task execution.
-Moreover, our FSM representation can be integrated into future GUI agent architectures as a lightweight, model-agnostic memory layer to support structured planning, execution verification, and error recovery.
+Mobile Graphical User Interface (GUI) agents aim to autonomously complete tasks within or across apps based on user instructions.
+While recent Multimodal Large Language Models (MLLMs) enable these agents to interpret UI screens and perform actions, existing agents remain fundamentally reactive.
+They reason over the current UI screen but lack a structured representation of the app navigation flow, limiting GUI agents’ ability to understand execution context, detect unexpected execution results, and recover from errors.
+We introduce \tool, a state-aware multi-agent framework that models app execution as a Finite State Machine (FSM), treating UI screens as states and user actions as transitions. \tool implements four specialized agents that collaboratively construct and use FSMs in real time to guide task planning, execution verification, and recovery.
+We evaluate \tool on two types of benchmarks: cross-app (Mobile-Eval-E, SPA-Bench) and mostly single-app (AndroidWorld).
+On Mobile-Eval-E, \tool achieves an 84.0\% success rate and a 71.9\% recovery rate.
+On SPA-Bench, it reaches an 80.0\% success rate with a 66.7\% recovery rate.
+Compared to prior methods, \tool improves task success by up to 12\% and recovery success by 13.8\%.
+On AndroidWorld, \tool achieves a 63.7\% success rate, outperforming the baselines.
+Our results demonstrate that structured state modeling enhances robustness and can serve as a lightweight, model-agnostic memory layer for future GUI agents.